In this article:

 Whether you have federal or private student loans, it's possible to rebuild credit on your own after default.
 Here are some steps you can take:

-• Consider adding a new account.
+- Consider adding a new account.
 If you don't have any other loans or credit cards already, you may consider applying for a secured credit card or a credit-builder loan that's meant to improve your credit score.
 To get a secured card, you'll pay a cash deposit that becomes your credit limit; with a credit-builder loan, the loan amount is held in a separate account and disbursed to you upon your final payment.
-With either option, the positive payment history on the account is an important part of improving your credit score.
+Make sure your lender reports your payment activity to all three credit bureaus.
+With either option, the positive payment history on the account could help improve your credit score.

 Monitor Your Credit to Track Your Progress